-Aaron Hernandez's brain is being held 'illegally,' attorney says
+Aaron Hernandez's brain will be examined for CTE

 (CNN)The family of Aaron Hernandez plans to donate his brain to scientists to determine whether he had Chronic Traumatic Encephalopathy, the degenerative brain disease linked to a number of NFL athletes.

+After some disagreement over its custody, the brain will be released to the Boston University CTE Center for further examination, according to the Worcester County District Attorney's Office.

-But the brain is being held "illegally" by the Massachusetts Office of the Chief Medical Examiner, Hernandez family attorney Jose Baez said on Thursday.
+Earlier on Thursday, Hernandez family attorney Jose Baez said the brain was being held "illegally" by the Massachusetts Office of the Chief Medical Examiner.

 "It is our position that they are holding Aaron Hernandez's brain illegally," he said.
 "They have released the body and withheld Aaron's brain."

-The medical examiner's office said Hernandez's brain would be released after the investigation into his death is complete.
+The medical examiner's office said it wanted to complete its investigation into the death before releasing the brain.

-"The Office of the Chief Medical Examiner is conducting an investigation into the circumstances of Aaron Hernandez's death, which may require further analysis of his body," Dan Bennett, secretary of public safety and security, said in a written statement.
-"Once that is complete the brain will be released to Boston University."

-"No one is going to stand in the way of the family's wishes for Boston University to have Aaron Hernandez's brain," he said.
+"No one is going to stand in the way of the family's wishes for Boston University to have Aaron Hernandez's brain," Dan Bennett, secretary of public safety and security, said in a written statement.

-The brain custody battle comes a day after prison officials said Hernandez, a former NFL star for the New England Patriots, hanged himself with a bedsheet attached to a window in his prison cell.
+The brain custody battle came a day after prison officials said Hernandez, a former NFL star for the New England Patriots, hanged himself with a bedsheet attached to a window in his prison cell.

 Hernandez, 27, was serving a sentence of life without parole for the June 2013 murder of Odin Lloyd.
 His death came less than a week after he was acquitted in a separate double-murder trial.

-Baez, who has been retained by the Hernandez family to investigate his death, said he may take the medical examiner's office to court.
+Baez, who has been retained by the Hernandez family to investigate his death, had said he may take the medical examiner's office to court.

 Hernandez's body is at Faggas Funeral Home in Watertown, Massachusetts, according to funeral home secretary Jennifer Smith.